rstudio/rviews-community/.github/CONTRIBUTING.md

 ## Write a new post

+If you are using R Studio:

+* Build the package by running Ctrl + Shift + B / Command + Shift + B.
-If you are using R Studio, open a document by going to `File` > `New File` > `R Markdown`.
+* Open a document by going to `File` > `New File` > `R Markdown`.
 Select `From Template` from the dialogue box menu and then `R Views Community Post Submission`.
 A custom file for R Views will appear and you can write your post there.

 ## Push up changes